WayneLauze/Blog-site-thing/README.md

 but Why?

         Mainly to learn code, usage of React, Node.js and MongoDB, as well as
-        to show something I have created, as well as to create a simple and flexible blog site for other usecases.
+        to show something I have created, AND to create a simple and flexible blog site for other usecases in the future.

 and How?